 Extended Project Qualification

-Students who wish to attempt the EPQ will attend an introductory set of lessons that prepare them to choose a topic and to carry out research.
-For much of the course they will work independently, although their progress will be monitored by a supervisor who will offer guidance and support.
+Students who wish to complete the EPQ will attend an introductory set of lessons that will prepare them with the skills required to select an appropriate topic and to effectively carry out research.
+For much of the course students will work independently, although their progress will be monitored by a supervisor who will offer guidance and support.

-- pursue in depth one aspect of their A Level studies, which should develop their knowledge and understanding
+- pursue in depth one aspect of their A Level studies, which should develop their knowledge and understanding;

-- undertake a significant piece of research which should be excellent preparation for university study
+- undertake a significant piece of research which should be excellent preparation for university study;

-Participation in the EPQ should enhance a student’s performance in all subjects and provide an excellent foundation for study at university.
+Participation in the EPQ should enhance a student’s performance in all subject areas and provide an excellent foundation to develop the skills required for success at university.

 First of all love